 - Your family has received income support

 - You have caring responsibilities

 - You were in care yourself

-Women and applicants from black, Asian and minority ethnic communities are particularly encouraged to apply.
+Applicants from black, Asian and minority ethnic communities and disabled individuals are particularly encouraged to apply.

-Applications may be submitted between 5 November 2017 and 2 March 2018.
-If you wish to apply, please complete the form and email it with a ‘Assessed Mini-Pupillage’ as the subject, along with an up-to-date copy of your CV, to email@example.com.
+Traditionally, applications are submitted by completing the form and emailing it with ‘Assessed Mini-Pupillage’ as the subject, along with an up-to-date copy of your CV, to email@example.com.